 Multiple Sensors Help to Identify Individual Flowers from the Air at 200 mph

 During 2017, NASA launched a project funded by the U.S. Department of Energy to study tropical forest regrowth rates.
 Ecologists were also interested in the role of tropical forests in terms of sequestering carbon.
-The project consisted of forest data acquisition through airborne LiDAR and image data, as well as ground measurements and terrestrial LiDAR scanning.
+The project consisted of forest data acquisition through airborne LiDAR, aerial thermal imaging, and image data, as well as ground measurements and terrestrial LiDAR scanning.

 Image: G-LiHT simultaneously maps the composition, structure, and function of terrestrial ecosystems using: LiDAR; VNIR Imaging spectroscopy; Thermal measurements; stereo RGB photographs; and Solar-Induced Fluorescence (SIF)